Robotic Solutions: Aviation

 With the ability to perform numerous tasks, our advanced robotic solutions are helping to streamline operations, reduce costs, and improve the overall passenger experience in a variety of ways:

-Surface Preparation: Our systems are designed for use in a variety of MRO-related surface removal tasks, including corn starch blasting; the rapid removal of surface coatings from sensitive components using fine particle media; and the removal of composite coatings from aircraft body to prep for recoating, via semi-autonomous sanding.
+Surface Preparation: Our systems are designed for use in a variety of MRO-related surface removal tasks, the rapid removal of surface coatings from sensitive components using fine particle media; and the removal of composite coatings from aircraft body to prep for recoating, via semi-autonomous sanding.

 Baggage Handling: Sarcos semi-autonomous baggage handling solution can help replace traditional baggage handling systems with semi-autonomous systems that transport and unload baggage.
 This solution also targets the robot-assisted movement of bags from bag room to conveyor to designated carts.